nebari-dev/nebari/docs/docs/do/configuration.md

       gid: 102
 ```

-The security section is for configuring security relating to the qhub
-deployment.

-`security.authentication` is for configuring the oauth provider used
+`security.authentication` is for configuring the OAuth provider used
 for authentication.
-Currently the configuration shows github but Auth0
+Currently, the configuration shows GitHub but Auth0
 is also supported.

 ```yaml